 Image size 1600x900.
-Swimmer doing short intervals in a lap pool near a pace clock.
+Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Workout